madsfjeldberg/mandatory1/README.md

 > The frontend expects the backend API to be running on port `8080`.

+## Test Configuration

+The backend uses Vitest for testing, and the frontend uses Playwright for end-to-end testing.
+The test configurations are defined in `backend/vitest.config.ts` and `backend/playwright.config.ts`, respectively.

 ## Running Tests

 The backend tests are written using Vitest.
 To run the tests: